 Colorado Cruelty to Animals Attorney

 Many different situations can lead to a Cruelty to Animals charge in Arapahoe County.
 Sometimes people leave a dog in a hot car, failing to recognize the temperature or lower a window.
 Other circumstances include neglecting to provide a pet with fresh water, leaving them in direct sunlight, or failing to provide them with medical care for an injury.
 Facing charges of animal cruelty requires representation from a skilled defense lawyer that can form a strong defense on your behalf.
-While we all love our pets dearly, accidents do in fact happen and shouldn’t leave you with a criminal history.
+While we all love our pets dearly, accidents do in happen and shouldn’t leave you with a criminal history.

 Photo Credit: Pexels – Pranidchakan Boonrom